-The Company is further required to report on its capital adequacy every quarter and has to maintain at all times a capital adequacy ratio of at least 8%.
+The Company is further required to report on its capital adequacy every quarter and has to maintain at all times a capital adequacy ratio of at least 8% plus the applicable capital buffers, subject to the transitional implementation arrangements.
 The capital adequacy ratio expresses the capital base of the Company as a proportion of the total risk weighted assets.
 Senior management monitors such reporting and has policies and procedures in place to help meet the specific regulatory requirements.
 This is also achieved through the preparation on a monthly basis of accounts to monitor the financial and capital position of the Company.